Lucaswaung/list-of-surgical-tool-datasets/README.md

       <a href="https://opencas.webarchiv.kit.edu/?q=node/30">EndoVis2015</a>
     </td>
     <td align="center">
-      40 2D in-vivo images from 4 laparoscopic colorectal surgeries.
+     提供了分割和关键点数据。没提供三维数据。 40 2D in-vivo images from 4 laparoscopic colorectal surgeries.
 Each pixel is labelled as either background, shaft and manipulator (~160 2D images and annotations in total).
 4x 45-second 2D images sequences of at least one Large Needle Driver instrument in an ex-vivo setup.
 Each pixel is labelled as either backgroud, shaft, head or clasper.
     </td>
     <td align="center">9K</td>
     <td align="center">8</td>